 Conclusion

-There you have it: my favorite nootropics.
-I've tried dozens and dozens of smart drugs and these are among my favorites.
-In the three years since this list was first published, it hasn't changed at all.
+My Favorite Nootropics 5And there you have it: my favorite nootropics.
+I've tried dozens and dozens of them over the years and these remain among my favorites.
+In the seven years since this list was first published, it has barely changed at all.
+I spent a lot of time figuring out which nootropics work for me.
+Now it's time to figure out which ones will work best for you.

 To learn more about nootropics, sign up for the Nootropics Zone newsletter.
 You'll get the free gift, The Ultimate Nootropics Quick Reference Guide.